u-boot/u-boot/tools/binman/binman.rst

     address is used.

 The attributes supported for images and sections are described below.
-Several are similar to those for entries.
+Several of them are like the attributes for entries.

 size:
     Sets the image size in bytes, for example 'size = <0x100000>' for a 1MB image.

 offset:
-    This is similar to 'offset' in entries, setting the offset of a section within the image or section containing it.
+    This is like 'offset' in entries, setting the offset of a section within the image or section containing it.
 The first byte of the section is normally at offset 0.
 If 'offset' is not provided, binman sets it to the end of the previous region, or the start of the image's entry area